imudayveer/InDebitO/README.md

 **Windows**

-1. Download this project from [GitHub](https://www.github.com/imudayveer/InDebitO) or do `git clone https://github.com/imudayveer/InDebitO.git`.
+1. Download this project from [GitHub](https://www.github.com/imudayveer/InDebitO) or do `git clone https://github.com/imudayveer/InDebitO.git` (if doing git clone, jump to step 5 using cd InDebitO).
 2. Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 3. Open the folder where you downloaded the files.
 4. In address bar, type `wsl`.